LewisCWarren/JobPlacement/README.md

 We had a helper method for uploading images and converting them to byte array formats.
 The byte array gets stored in the database.

-I implemented this helper method in the productions controller to be able to add a promotion photo to the production class when a user wants to create or edit a production.
+I invoked this helper method in the productions controller to be able to add a promotion photo to the production class when a user wants to create or edit a production.

 ``` C#
 [HttpPost]